bmhoang/NYC_Taxi/README.md

-## NYC Taxi Data Visualization Using Qlik Sense & Tableau
+## NYC Taxi Data Visualization Using Qlik Sense, Tableau & Apache Superset
 - Author: Sekyung Na
 - Link to my tableau Workbook: https://public.tableau.com/profile/sekyung.na6348#!/vizhome/NYCTaxi20183/Summary
 - LinkedIn: https://www.linkedin.com/in/sekyung-na-95500a5a/

 I would love to hear any opinion about my analysis!
 Please message me via LinkedIn if you have any questions :)!

+**NEW:** Apache Superset dashboard implementation now available!
+See `Superset_Dashboard/` folder for setup guide and configurations.